Process of buying a house: step-by-step guide

 Which?
 Mortgage Advisers can explain how AIPs work and help you get one.

-Find out more: mortgage agreements in principle (AIPs)
+- Find out more: Which?
+Mortgage Advisers' guide to agreements in principle (AIPs)

 5. Register with estate agents